hashicorp/vagrant/docs/getting-started/provisioning.md

 started project, you can also put cookbooks in a local directory, which is nice for storing your cookbooks in version control with your project.
 More details on this can be found in the [chef solo documentation](/docs/provisioners/chef_solo.html).

+## Configuring Puppet and the Vagrant

+Alternatively, you can use Puppet to configure Apache.
+To do this we need to create a directory called `manifests` (in the root where your Vagrantfile is located) and create a file named after the box we're configuring, for example `lucid32.pp`.

+That file contains the required Puppet configuration, for example:

+{% highlight ruby %}
+# Basic Puppet Apache manifest
+#

+class lucid32 {

+  package { "apache2":
+    ensure => present,
+  }

+  service { "apache2":
+    ensure => running,
+    require => Package["apache2"],
+  }
+}

+include lucid32
+{% endhighlight %}}

+We then add support in the Vagrantfile to support Puppet provisioning:

+{% highlight ruby %}
+Vagrant::Config.run do |config|
+  config.vm.box = "lucid32"

+  # Enable the Puppet provisioner
+  config.vm.provisioner = :puppet
+{% endhighlight %}

 ## Running it!